ucb-stat133/stat133-fall-2017/labs/lab06-more-dplyr-ggplot.md

 Exporting some data tables
 --------------------------

-After the header, and the loading-packages sections, the next part in your script involves importing the data.
+After the header, and the loading-packages sections, the next part in your lab script involves importing the data.
+In addition to importing a data table, you are also going to practice exporting tables.
+That is, writing data tables to external files.

 -   Use `read_csv()` from the package `"readr"` to import the data `nba2017-players.csv` in R.
 -   Create one data frame `warriors` by selecting rows---e.g. `filter()`---of Golden State Warriors, arranging rows by salary (increasingly).
 -   Use the function `write.csv()` to export (or save) the data frame `warriors` to a data file `warriors.csv` in the `folder/` directory.
 You will need to use a relative path to specify the `file` argument.
+Also, see how to use the argument `row.names` to avoid including a first column of numbers.
--   Create another data frame `lakers` by selecting rows of Los Angeles Lakers, this time arranging rows by experience.
+-   Create another data frame `lakers` by selecting rows of Los Angeles Lakers, this time arranging rows by experience (decreasingly).
 -   Now use the function `write_csv()` to export (or save) the data frame `lakers` to a data file `lakers.csv` in the `folder/` directory.
 You will also need to use a relative path to specify the `file` argument.
 -   Inspect the contents of the `data/` folder and confirm that the csv files are there.